eashwar/SpaceBear/README.md

-# Little-Blorb
+# Space Bear
 A 2D Platformer.

-This is a game featuring everybody's favorite purple blob, Little Blorb!
-Jump around and collect coins.
-Some blocks might even hide coins in them if you hit them from the bottom!
-But look out - the aliens are out to get Little Blorb.
-Avoid them and get to the exit!
+This is a game featuring the galaxy's fiercest fighter, Space Bear!
+Infiltrate the alien base and take down the mother ship.
+Good luck!

+Uses codeheart.js.
+More info at codeheartjs.com

 Credits: